✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Action 6: Install Modern Web Guidance Today #

 Modern Web Guidance is a set of expert-vetted "skills" from the Chrome team that help AI coding agents build accessible, performant, secure web apps aligned with Chrome Baseline.
-Install with one command: npx modern-web-guidance install
+I install it with one command.

-• 100+ expert-vetted skills for common web development patterns
+100+ expert-vetted skills Common web development patterns vetted by Chrome engineers

-• Chrome Baseline alignment — Skills reflect modern, well-supported web standards
+Chrome Baseline alignment Skills reflect modern, well-supported web standards (Baseline 2026)

-• Multi-tool integration — Works with Antigravity, Claude Code, Cursor, Copilot, and more
+Multi-tool integration Works with Antigravity, Claude Code, Cursor, Copilot per docs

 Installation by Environment #